Dido-D-B/Berlin_Housing_Recommender/docs/README.md

 ## Data Sources
 - Mietspiegel 2023/2024 cleaned directories for rental price data
 - Census 2022 demographic and housing data
-- Income datasets at subdistrict level
+- Income datasets at subdistrict level (2024)
 - Points of Interest (POIs) from OpenStreetMap (OSM)
-- Employment statistics and building stock data from official sources
+- Employment statistics and building stock data from official sources (2024)

 ## Methodology Summary
 This project uses the rent-to-income ratio as a primary affordability indicator, categorizing affordability into three groups: affordable (≤30%), moderate (31–40%), and unaffordable (>40%).
 Dimensionality reduction is performed using Principal Component Analysis (PCA) to capture key variability in the data.
 KMeans clustering (k=4) identifies distinct neighborhood groups based on affordability and related features.
-Finally, Logistic Regression is applied for classification tasks to predict affordability categories based on input features.
+Finally, Rule-based classification is appllied to predict affordability categories based on input features.

 ## Outputs
-- Tableau dashboards presenting comprehensive visualizations of affordability patterns, rental trends, and demographic factors
+- Tableau dashboards presenting comprehensive visualizations of the Berlin Census
 - Streamlit recommender application that helps users find affordable housing options tailored to their preferences
 - Explain This assistant, an interactive tool that provides detailed explanations of data insights, model results, and methodology